inferadb/docs/whitepapers/InferaDB.md

 - **Docker Compose** or **Tilt** for rapid iteration.
 - Local FoundationDB or CockroachDB for tuple storage.
-- Hot reload of dashboard and API containers.
+- Hot reload of dashboard and control containers.

 ### Production